lyz-code/blue-book/docs/linux/zfs.md

       while True:
           if check_condition():
               last_journal_update = watchdog_continue(last_journal_update)
+              # log(f"Last journal update was: {last_journal_update")
           wait()
   ```

   If you're creating another python watchdog, you can copy-paste the whole script and only tweak the `check_condition` to check whatever you want to check.

+  If you need to debug the watchdog script, run it manually with python and exporting the needed variables, otherwise you run the risk of entering and never ending restart loop

 - Create a systemd service `systemctl edit --full -force zfs_watchdog` and add: